Research

 Of Moments and Matching: Trade-offs and Treatments in Imitation Learning

-Gokul Swamy, Sanjiban Choudhury, Zhiwei Steven Wu, and J Andrew Bagnell International Conference on Machine Learning (ICML), 2021 project page / paper / video / code All of imitation learning can be reduced to a game between a learner (generator) and a value function (discriminator) where the payoff is the performance difference between learner and expert. |
+Gokul Swamy, Sanjiban Choudhury, Zhiwei Steven Wu, and J Andrew Bagnell International Conference on Machine Learning (ICML), 2021 paper / website / All of imitation learning can be reduced to a game between a learner (generator) and a value function (discriminator) where the payoff is the performance difference between learner and expert. |

 |